Analogue Pocket questions answered: Sleep mode, scaling, and more

 Analogue Pocket preorders are going live on August 3.
 But that gives us some time to get answers to some pressing questions.
 For example, can you put the Pocket into sleep mode, and will developers’ work on FPGA cores outlive the Pocket?
-I asked Analogue chief executive officer Christopher Taber those and more.
+I asked Analogue CEO Christopher Taber those and more.

 Here’s my question-and-answer session with Taber.
 Let me know if I missed anything.